 NAESB Reports to WEQ Members

-NAESB will make the audit results and the security breach reports available to WEQ members.
+NAESB and the ACA will make the audit results and the security breach reports available to WEQ members.

-NAESB will make the contact information for certified CAs, available to WEQ members.
+NAESB will make the contact information for Authorized CAs, available to WEQ members and to NERC as required by the WEQ-012 specification.

-NAESB will notify WEQ members of revoked CAs.
+NAESB will notify WEQ members of revoked Authorized CA licenses.
+The Authorized CA will notify its subscribers of the revocation of its ACA status as directed by the WEQ-012 specification.

 The first 3 reports could be distributed be via NAESB web site, but revoked CA may require additional notification processes.
+Revocation is a critically serious matter and needs a highly visible and credible alerting mechanism.

-CA Reports to WEQ Subscribers – is this a requirement we should specify, or is this requirement to be addressed between the CA and the subscriber?
+ACA Reports to WEQ Subscribers – is this a requirement we should specify, or is this requirement to be addressed between the ACA and the subscriber?

 Insurance requirements

-A balanced risk/cost approach is to be used when defining insurance requirements of certified CAs, which are to be addressed on an individual basis between certified CA and subscriber.
+A balanced risk/cost approach is to be used when defining insurance requirements of Authorized CAs, which are to be addressed on an individual basis between Authorized CA and subscriber.

-The certified CA’s insurance should indemnify and hold harmless NAESB in the case that any claims are made.
+The Authorized CA’s insurance should indemnify and hold harmless NAESB in the case that any claims are made.

 Membership in NAESB or purchase of the NAESB relevant standards

-The certified CA is not requires to be a member of NAESB but should have a legal copy of relevant NAESB standards.
+The Authorized CA is not requires to be a member of NAESB but should have a legal copy of relevant NAESB standards.

 Term – Is certification evergreen as long as the CA submits passing audit reports?
-What action/inaction is sufficient to revoke a CA’s certification?
+What action/inaction is sufficient to revoke an Authorized CA’s certification?

 Open issues and new requirements for discussion at subsequent meetings: